-Policy 28 Local Waste Management Facilities 116

-Local waste management and recycling facilities which predominantly serve the National Park area will be permitted provided:

-- a) the site would be conveniently located in relation to the needs of the National Park community; and - b) the proposal makes provision for adequate screening so as to minimise any adverse effects; and - c) the development is sufficiently distanced from neighbouring properties so as not to constitute a potential health or safety hazard; and

-A Waste Planning Assessment will be required to accompany applications for a waste management facility classified as disposal, recovery or recycling facility.117
+Local Waste Management Facilities Policy 27 Local waste management and recycling facilities which predominantly serve the National Park area will be permitted provided: a) the site would be conveniently located in relation to the needs of the National Park community; and b) the proposal makes provision for adequate screening so as to minimise any adverse effects; and c) the development is sufficiently distanced from neighbouring properties so as not to constitute a potential health or safety hazard; and A Waste Planning Assessment will be required to accompany applications for a waste management facility classified as disposal, recovery or recycling facility.

-- 4.152 Civic amenity sites and related recycling centres serve a useful purpose in that household waste can be sorted to facilitate re-use and recycling.
+4.141 Civic amenity sites and related recycling centres serve a useful purpose in that household waste can be sorted to facilitate re-use and recycling.
 It also helps to avoid fly tipping.
 They may generate significant vehicle movements and will involve temporary storage of waste materials in open topped or closed (for putrescible waste) containers.
 For these reasons, the requirements with respect to access, parking and amenity are quite stringent.
-There are also environmental permits separate to the planning system that need to be considered. - 4.153 The development should not have an unacceptable adverse effect on the amenities of the local area and local communities in particular with regard to access, traffic generated, noise, vibration, dust, litter, and odour nor adversely affect existing surface and groundwater resources.
-Other relevant policies of the Plan will provide the appropriate policy context for these considerations.
+There are also environmental permits separate to the planning system that need to be considered.